thetruevincentchow/panopto_dl/README.md

 # panopto_dl
 Mass-download lecture videos from NUS Panopto.

+`panopto_dl` is a command-line Python program using Selenium to navigate video listing pages in Panopto.
+Requests to media files are captured and their URLs are used to download their corresponding lecture videos.
+Since `panopto_dl` simulates key presses and mouse clicks, it does not depend on any web API and will work if access to Panopto is available.

+## Why?
+* Download all lecture videos easily
+* Organize downloaded materials by module code, year and video session
+* View lecture videos offline (using a media player of your choice)

 ---

-`panopto_dl` is a Python program using Selenium to navigate video listing pages in Panopto.
-Requests to media files are captured and their URLs are used to download their corresponding lecture videos.
-Since `panopto_dl` simulates key presses and mouse clicks, it does not depend on any API and will work if access to Panopto is available.

 ## What you need
 * NUSNET account and access to [NUS Panopto](https://nuscast.ap.panopto.com/Panopto/)
 * Python >= 3.5
 * Python packages listed in `requirements.txt`
 * Google Chrome or Chromium (for [Selenium WebDriver](https://selenium.dev/downloads/))
+* A fast Internet connection

 ## Setup
 1. Clone this repository on the command line